alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/2020/2020-12-20-rule-on-woman-refuse-any-person.md

 ---
 layout: post
 publisher: alsalafiyyah@icloud.com
-title: "Rule on a woman refuses any person proposing for her betrothal and wants to be married only to her paternal cousins"
+title: Rule on a woman refuses any person proposing for her betrothal and wants to be married only to her paternal cousins
-hijri: "Jumada Al-Awwal 05, 1442 AH"
+hijri: '1442-05-05'
-source: "Fatawa Shaykh Ibn Baz p.
-20/285"
+source: Fatawa Shaykh Ibn Baz p.
+20/285
 lang: en
-category: [marriage]
+category:
+- marriage
 note: false
-summary: "It is up to her.
-If a person proposes to marry her, she refuses and wants only one of the sons of her paternal uncles, she should be advised that it is not conditioned that you marry one of your cousins."
+summary: It is up to her.
+If a person proposes to marry her, she refuses and wants only one of the sons of her paternal uncles, she should be advised that it is not conditioned that you marry one of your cousins.
 muftis:
   shaykh:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
 ---

 ### Question: